Pleasantries in Prairie Village

-For trendy eats, sample Story—an upscale neighborhood restaurant serving American fare inspired by French, Italian and Spanish cuisine.
-Urban Table is another food/wine/social joint you need to see and be seen at BRGR Kitchen & Bar proudly announces its burgers are made from cows that are 100% awesome—or at least 100% grass-fed.
+For trendy eats, sample Story.—an upscale neighborhood restaurant serving American fare inspired by French, Italian and Spanish cuisine.
+Va Bene Italian Eatery features the fresh flavors of Italy and BRGR Kitchen & Bar proudly announces its burgers are made from cows that are 100% awesome—or at least 100% grass-fed.
 (We even featured BRGR’s patio as one the top outdoor dining rooms in Kansas City.)

 After dinner, indulge in a little (or a lotta) chocolatey goodness at Laura Little’s Candies, appropriately located at 75th and Eaton.
 From Vanilla Oreo to Chocolate Raspberry, it’s recommended you eat fudge until you can’t budge.
 Dolce Bakery is another danger zone for must-eat sweet treats involving fresh lemon bars, key lime tarts and blueberry buckles.
 Be sure and ask about the owner’s latest collaboration: Ice Cream Sammiches.

-Visit The Village (71st St. and Mission Rd.) for one stop shopping because this square is packed with more than 50 stores, including Macy’s, Jos.
-A. Bank’s, Chico’s and Gymboree.
-You should also be sure to get acquainted with local gems like The Better Cheddar, Village Flower Company and The Village Music Academy.
+Visit The Village (71st St. and Mission Rd.) for one-stop shopping.
+Be sure to get acquainted with local gems like Golden & Pine, The Better Cheddar, Village Flower Company and RSVP in the Village.

-Corinth Square (83rd St & Mission Rd.) is another shopping mecca filled with a slew of places to give your credit card a workout.
-Dig up some buried treasure, so to speak, at the Mission Road Antique Mall or check out the toy of the day at The Learning Tree.
+Corinth Square (83rd St & Mission Rd.) is another shopping mecca filled with a slew of places to explore.
+Shop all things local at Made in KC or check out the toy of the day at The Learning Tree.
 Feed your family with ready-to-cook meals from Social Suppers and don’t forget at a treat for your four-legged children at the Land of Paws.